MileHacker Logo

 • Activities: Plan activities for children, like Chapultepec Park (Zoo, Castle, Papalote Museo del Niño), or interactive museums.

-• Accommodation: Consider apartment rentals for more space, separate sleeping areas, and a kitchen, which helps with meal preparation for kids.
+• Accommodation: Consider apartment rentals for more space, separate sleeping areas, and a kitchen, which helps with meal preparation for the little ones.

 • Food: Be mindful of meal times and potential spice levels in food.
 Many restaurants have milder options.

-• Transportation: Use Strollers for younger children, but be aware of uneven sidewalks and crowded areas.
+• Transportation: Use Strollers for younger children, but be aware of sidewalks that are not level and crowded areas.
 The Subwaybus can be more stroller-friendly than the Metro.

 Managing group logistics and reservations